-With the same pattern repeating on each face of the polyhedron, it is possible to create an alternating combination of patterns on a three-dimensional geometric solid.
+With the same pattern repeating on each polyhedrons face, it is possible to create an alternating combination of patterns on a three-dimensional geometric solid.

-One of the first who plunged into the study of the properties of symmetry and its application in art was the Dutch graphic artist Maurits Cornelis Escher.
+One of the first who plunged into the study of symmetry properties and its application in art was the Dutch graphic artist Maurits Cornelis Escher.

 Ideas for his paintings Escher took from the exact sciences, from mathematics and geometry.

-In 1936, he became interested in mosaics and regularly used it to fill the plane of the picture.
+In 1936, he became interested in mosaics and regularly used it to fill the pictures plane.

-Regular splitting of the plane, called "mosaic" - is a set of closed figures, which can pave a plane without intersecting the figures and the gaps between them.
-Usually, simple polygons, for example, squares or rectangles, are used as a figure for creating mosaics.
+Regular splitting of the plane, called "mosaic", - is a set of closed figures, which can pave a plane without intersecting the figures and the gaps between them.
+Usually, simple polygons, such as squares or rectangles, are used as figures for creating mosaics.
 Escher used all types of mosaics in his engravings - regular and irregular.

 Artist's work Shells and Starfish.
 1941 г.

-Mathematicians proved that only three regular polygons are suitable for regular splitting of the plane: a triangle, a square and a hexagon.
-Escher used basic patterns of mosaics, applying transformations to them, which in geometry are called symmetry, reflection, displacement, etc. He also distorted basic shapes, turning them into animals, birds, lizards, and so on.
+Mathematicians proved that only three regular polygons are suitable for the plane's regular splitting: a triangle, a square, and a hexagon.
+Escher used basic mosaics patterns, applying transformations to them, which in geometry are called symmetry, reflection, displacement, etc. He also distorted basic shapes, turning them into animals, birds, lizards, and so on.
 These distorted mosaic patterns had three-, four-, and six-directional symmetry, thus preserving the property of filling the plane without overlaps and cracks.

-Using one of the elements of this mosaic, namely the five-pointed starfish at the edges relating to the shells, we can create a regular pentagon that will serve as the edge of the dodecahedron.
+Using one of the mosaic elements, namely the five-pointed starfish at the edges relating to the shells, we can create a regular pentagon that will serve as the dodecahedron's edge.

 Here you can download and print on a color printer two nets to create a dodecahedron: